Fall 2025 Global Asian Studies

 Topics in Asian Cultures and Societies

 3 hours.
 May be repeated to a maximum of 6 hours if topics vary.
 Previously ASST 270.
 Prerequisite(s):Sophomore standing or above; or consent of the instructor.
-World Cultures course.
+UIC GE World Cultures course.

 CRNCourse TypeStart & End TimeMeeting DaysRoomBuilding CodeInstructorMeets BetweenInstructional Method